02-25-17 Arkansas vs Auburn Men's Basketball Anthony Hall

 In 2014-15, the Tigers won five games against eventual NCAA Tournament teams, including eventual Sweet 16 Xavier, beating LSU twice along with Georgia and Texas Southern.
 Adler helped guide senior All-SEC second-team guard KT Harrell to become only the fifth Auburn player in the 83-year SEC history to lead the league in scoring at 18.5 ppg.
 Harrell was the first Tiger to lead the SEC in scoring since 1994.

 On the recruiting trail, Adler helped Auburn land three of the best signing classes in program history in 2015, 2016, which included Auburn's first five-star recruit in history in Mustapha Heron and six four-star recruits, and 2017, which was ranked as high as No. 2 in the nation before 17-year-old Austin Wiley enrolled in Auburn in December.
 Wiley was Auburn's second five-star in history, both coming in consecutive classes.
 The 2015 class would be ranked as high as 10th-best in the nation and was graded as an A-minus by ESPN.
 The 2016 class was ranked 25th.

-Adler has spent the past 10 seasons at La Salle under Giannini, managing recruiting, scouting, scheduling and academic progress for the Explorers.
+Adler spent the previous 10 seasons at La Salle under Dr. John Giannini, managing recruiting, scouting, scheduling and academic progress for the Explorers.